wbdvlprdrm/JS-Calculator/README.md

 # JS-Calculator
-Toy project to get rid of boredom
+Toy project to get rid of boredom!
+In this project I'm going to use Vanilla JS to build a calculator